neuronsimulator/nrn/packaging/python/README.md

 #### Pull and start the docker image

+**GPU WHEEL NOTE**

+To build the experimental GPU wheel there is a new Dockerfile under `gpu_wheel` (image to be made avail in docker hub).

+Once the image is ready and running you can move to build the wheel.
+There's an extra step of loading the environment, which can be taken care of by the script gpu_wheel/build_wheel.sh

+**---**

 We mount local neuron repository inside docker as a volume to preserve any code changed.
 We can use -v option to mount the local folder as:

 ```